Strider 14X Kids Balance Bike Review

 Like most parents who aren’t two-wheel rockstars, I’d figured that the dexterity and quad strength honed from starting out on a pedal bike was more important than any balance issues.
 It wasn’t until after we saw Jackson’s classmates whose parents were mountain bike freaks all rocking Striders that we realized we made a huge mistake.
 Strider’s answer to our mistake arrived just in time.
 And after a little more than a month, my son was helping me convert it from stride bike to pedal bike.
 Undo a few parts, put a few back on and Strider is pedaler, easier than assembling an Ikea rövhål.

-Honestly, I’d figured he’d get it out, take a few spills, and need to go back to striding.
+Honestly, I’d figured he’d get it out, take a few spills on the balance bike, and need to go back to striding.
 He was cautious at first, taking a few steps to get some speed and then-then he was pedaling.
 And he was riding.
 Eventually, he fell but only after he’d biked half the street.
 By the end of an hour, he was riding down to the end, turning a left for the paved road, getting cocky even and hooking a hard sliding stop and grinning as he kicked up dirt.

 My 4-year-old son had gone from cautious antipathy towards assisted biking to an obsession with two-wheel cruising in little more than a month.